-- F. For density transfers on properties zoned Commercial, Institutional, Industrial or Multi-Family, the transfer credit ratio is ten thousand square feet per acre of land within the NROD; - G. The area of land contained in the NROD area may be excluded from the calculations for determining compliance with minimum density requirements of the land division code. - H. The owner of the transferring property shall execute a covenant that records the transfer of density.
+- F. Transfers for properties zoned Commercial, Institutional, Industrial or Multi-Family uses the transfer credit is 10,000 sq. ft. per acre of land within the NROD; - G. The area of land contained in the NROD area may be excluded from the calculations for determining compliance with minimum density requirements of the land division code. - H. The owner of the transferring property shall execute a covenant with the City that records the transfer of density.
 The covenant shall be found to meet the requirements of this section and be recorded before building permits are issued; and - I. All other applicable development standards, including setbacks, building heights, and maximum lot coverage shall continue to apply when a density transfer occurs.

-17.49.250 - Verification of NROD boundary.
+17.49.250 Verification of NROD Boundary

 The NROD boundary may have to be verified occasionally to determine the true location of a resource and its functional values on a site.
-This may be through a site specific environmental survey or a simple site visit in those cases where existing information demonstrates that the NROD significance rating does not apply to a site-specific area.
-Applications for development on a site located in the NROD area may request a determination that the subject site is not in an NROD area and therefore is not subject to the standards of OCMC 17.49.100.
+This may through a site specific environmental survey or, in those cases where existing information demonstrates that the NROD significance rating does not apply to a site-specific area.
+Applications for development on a site located in the NROD area may request a determination that the subject site is not in an NROD area and therefore is not subject to the standards of Section 17.49.100.
 Verifications shall be processed as either a Type I or Type II process.

-17.49.255 - Type I verification.
+17.49.255 Type I Verification.

-- A. Applicants for a determination under this section shall submit a site plan meeting the requirements of OCMC 17.49.220, as applicable. - B. An applicant may request a Type I Verification determination by the Community Development Director.
+- A. Applicants for a determination under this section shall submit a site plan meeting the requirements of 17.49.220, as applicable. - B. Alternatively, an applicant may request a Type I Verification determination by the Community Development Director by making an application therefore and paying to the City a fee as set by resolution of the City Commission.
 Such requests may be approved provided that there is evidence substantiating that all the requirements of this chapter relative to the proposed use are satisfied and demonstrates that the property also satisfies the following criteria, as applicable: - 1.
 No soil, vegetation, hydrologic features have been disturbed; - 2.
 No hydrologic features have been changed; - 3.
 There are no man-made drainage features, water marks, swash lines, drift lines present on trees or shrubs, sediment deposits on plants, or any other evidence of sustained inundation. - 4.
-The property does not contain a wetland as identified by the City's Local Wetland Inventory or Water Quality and Flood Management Areas map. - 5.
+The property does not contain a wetland as identified by the City's local wetland inventory or water quality and flood management areas map. - 5.
 There is no evidence of a perennial or intermittent stream system or other protected water feature.
-This does not include established irrigation ditches currently under active farm use, canals or manmade storm or surface water runoff structures or artificial water collection devices.

-- 6. Evidence of prior land use approvals that conform to the Natural Resource Overlay District, or which conformed to the Water Quality Resources Area Overlay District that was in effect prior to the current adopted NROD (Ord.
-99-1013). - 7.
-There is an existing physical barrier between the site and a protected water feature, including: - a.
-Streets, driveways, alleys, parking lots or other approved impervious areas wider than fifteen feet and which includes drainage improvements that are connected to the City storm sewer system, as approved by the City. - Walls, buildings, drainages, culverts, topographic features or other structures which form a physical barrier between the site and the protected water features, as approved by the City. - C. If the City is not able to clearly determine, through the Type I verification process that the applicable criteria subsection B.1.-B.7 above are met, the verification application shall be denied.
-An applicant may then opt to apply for a verification through the Type II process defined below.
+This does not include established irrigation ditches currently under active farm use, canals or manmade storm or surface water runoff structures or artificial water collection devices. - 6.
+Evidence of prior land use approvals that conform to the City's existing Water Quality Resource Area Overlay District. - There is an existing physical barrier between the site and a protected water feature, including: - a. streets, driveways, alleys, parking lots or other approved impervious areas wider than 15 feet and which includes drainage improvements that are connected to the City storm sewer system, as approved by the City. - b.
+Walls, buildings, drainages, culverts or other structures and which form a physical barrier between the site and the protected water features, as approved by the City. - C. If a the City is not able to clearly determine, through the Type I verification process that the applicable criteria (B)1-6 above are met the verification application shall be denied.
+An applicant may then opt to apply for an verification through the Type II process defined below.

-17.49.260. - Type II verification.
+17.49.260.
+Type II Verification